miaucl/bring-api/README.md

 In case something goes wrong during a request, several exceptions can be thrown.
 They will either be BringRequestException, BringParseException, or BringAuthException, depending on the context.
 All inherit from BringException.

-### Another asyncio event loop is already running
+### Another asyncio event loop is

-Because even the sync methods use async calls under the hood, you might encounter an error that another asyncio event loop is already running on the same thread.
+With the async calls, you might encounter an error that another asyncio event loop is already running on the same thread.
 This is expected behavior according to the asyncio.run() [documentation](https://docs.python.org/3/library/asyncio-runner.html#asyncio.run).
-You cannot call the sync methods when another event loop is already running.
-When you are already inside an async function, you should use the async methods instead.
+You cannot use more than one aiohttp session per thread, reuse the existing one!

 ### Exception ignored: RuntimeError: Event loop is closed